d-khan/java/syllabus.md

 ## __Late/due work__

 Please submit your coursework by the due date.
 The assignment deadlines are posted in the syllabus and also shown in Canvas.
-Some modules may require more time to complete than others.
+Some assignments may require more time to complete than others.
 It's your responsibility to allocate the time needed to finish your work.
 Be sure to begin your work before the due date.
-Only on-time work is accepted.
+The late work is deducted 10% when submitted within 24 hours past the due date.
+Any work submitted past 24 hours of the due date will be graded 0.

 ## __Attendance/Absences__

-- It is the student’s responsibility to drop all classes in which they are no longer participating __(for online classes)__.
+- __(For online classes):__ It is the student’s responsibility to drop all classes in which they are no longer participating.
+- __(For online classes):__ Students who have not logged into the course for three days before the add/drop deadline will be dropped for non-attendance.
-- It is the student’s responsibility to drop all classes in which they are no longer attending __(for on campus classes)__.
+- __(For inperson classes):__ It is the student’s responsibility to drop all classes in which they are no longer attending.
+- __(For inperson classes):__ The instructor will drop the student if a student is absent in the first two weeks.
-- It is the instructor’s discretion to withdraw a student after the add/drop deadline due to excessive absences.
+- It is the instructor’s discretion to withdraw a student after the add/drop deadline due to absences (more than 75%).
 - Students who remain enrolled in a class beyond the published withdrawal deadline, as stated in the class schedule, will receive an evaluative letter grade in this class.
 (A, B, C, D, F, P, NP)